KatTraxler/KatTraxler.github.io/_posts/2020-12-01-gcp-resource-hierarchy-101.markdown

 Resources serve as attachment points for IAM Policy and Organizational Policies.
 IAM Policy can be bound at any node in the hierarchy.

-The resource hierarchy didcates how IAM Policy inheritance will affect access control.
-IAM Policy both applies to the resouce which it was attached, and all direct children.
-In GCP there is no concept of overriding IAM Policy inheritance.
+The resource hierarchy dictates how IAM Policy inheritance will affect access control.
+IAM Policy both applies to the resource which it was attached, and all direct children.